An Online Seminar Taught by

 For more than 15 years, Dr. Paul Allison has been presenting a 2-day, in-person seminar on Missing Data at various locations around the US.
 Based on his book Missing Data, this seminar covers both the theory and practice of two modern methods for handling missing data: multiple imputation and maximum likelihood.

 Many researchers have told us that they would love to take the course but just can’t manage the time or the money to attend the live sessions.
-So, for the past three years, we have been working on a web-based version of this seminar.
-It’s now ready to go, and we are really pleased at how it turned out.
+So we are now offering a web-based version of this seminar. it’s designed to be as much as possible like the in-person seminar, although even more material is included.

 The course takes place online in a series of four weekly installments of videos, quizzes, readings, and assignments, and requires about 10 hours/week.
 You may participate at your own convenience; there are no set times when you are required to be online.